gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

     </section>
     <section>
       <h4>Table [#]: Human resources for core responsibilities and internal services</h4>
-      <p>[Insert text from the &ldquo;Human  resources planning summary for core responsibilities and internal services&rdquo;  section of the word template.] </p>
+      <p>[Insert text from the &ldquo;Human  resources planning summary for core responsibilities and internal services&rdquo;  section of the word template] </p>
       <p>The following table shows information  on human resources, in FTEs, for each of [organization&rsquo;s name]&rsquo;s core  responsibilities and for its internal services planned for [insert fiscal year]  and future years.
       </p>
       <div class="table-responsive">